-History graduate students founded the HGSA, which hosts many of the events described below as well as a history blog, written by students in the department.
+History graduate students founded the HGSA, which hosts many of the events described below as well as the High Altitude History blog, written by students in the department.
 Check it out at https://historymsu.wordpress.com/)

 Graduate student colloquium

 Hosted by the HGSA, the colloquium gives graduate students the opportunity to present their work to colleagues and faculty in the department.
 These informal sessions are excellent preparation for conference presentations and for oral exams.
 Participation is strongly encouraged.